Cubetec’s commitment to privacy

 We use and disclose personal information for the purposes for which we collect that personal information and any directly related purpose, or as required by law.
 This includes disclosing personal information to:

-- Cubetec’s franchisees or Related Bodies Corporate as necessary for the operations or administration of those entities or Cubetec’s business;
+- Cubetec’s Related Bodies Corporate as necessary for the operations or administration of those entities or Cubetec’s business;

 - Cubetec’s clients, professional advisers or financiers; or